triflicacid/fabric-logic-mod/docs/Mod.md

 ## Logic Gates

-Logic gates accept inputs and outputs are signal only if a predicate is met.
+Logic gates accept inputs and outputs a signal only if a predicate is met.
 - Inputs : different gates accept a different number of inputs
     - One input: opposite of indicator.
     - Two inputs: left/right of indicator.
     - Three inputs: both of the above.

+  An input is a redstone signal.
+If another logic gate block is adjacent to an input and is not facing it, the input's state will be the same as the adjacent gate's input from the same direction
+    - This means XOR gates may be stacked to create an n-bit inverter.

   Some two-input gates can be extended to three inputs.
 This will occur is there is a (potential) redstone-emitting block behind it.